Agentic Reward Modeling: Verifying GUI Agent via Progressive Trajectory-Grounded Interaction: Experiments

-We conduct an ablation study on VAGEN's critical mechanisms in Table~\ref{tab:ab}.
-We measure efficiency using the count of input images and output tokens of the LLM.
-The results indicate that VAGEN achieves a significant performance improvement over ZeroGUI while requiring fewer screenshots and avoiding excessive output token consumption, demonstrating the importance of proactive interaction with the environment.
-Memory Consolidation positively impacts evaluation performance for UI-TARS-1.5-7B because the reasoning text of low-capability actor agents contains numerous hallucinations and errors, whereas Memory Consolidation retains only factual agent operations.
+We ablate VAGEN's key components in Table~\ref{tab:ab}.
+VAGEN outperforms ZeroGUI and ProRe while requiring fewer screenshots and avoiding excessive output token consumption, demonstrating the rationality of VAGEN's overall design.
+Memory Consolidation positively impacts performance for UI-TARS-1.5-7B because the reasoning of low-capability actor agents contains numerous hallucinations and errors, whereas Memory Consolidation retains only factual agent operations.
 Removing the Progressive Verification Mechanism forces the agent to plan verification paths completely autonomously, leading to a significant performance decline.
 This suggests the mechanism provides prior guidance for the effective utilization of the four tools.
-We also ablate the three tools used for environment interaction, restricting the verifier agent to rely solely on trajectories.
+Without \textit{check screenshot}, VAGEN’s ability to obtain direct evidence from the trajectory is weakened, leading to performance degradation.
+This highlights the importance of cues in the trajectory.
+In ProRe, however, the trajectory is reduced to a reference for consistency checking against probing results, rather than serving as the primary basis for judgment.
+Moreover, ProRe follows a relatively fixed verification pipeline, which overlooks the heterogeneous difficulty distribution of tasks.
+We also ablate the three tools used for environment interaction, restricting the verifier to rely solely on trajectories.
 This achieves performance comparable to the LLM-as-a-Judge method but with significantly lower resource consumption, as the agent can autonomously select specific screenshots for inspection based on operations $\mathcal{H}$.
 Further ablation of specific tools reveals that the direct interaction capability afforded by the \textit{computer use} tool is key to VAGEN's superior performance, while the \textit{execute shell} and \textit{execute python} tools serve as auxiliary means for indirect interaction to reduce resource consumption.
+We also investigate the effects of different backbone models and inference budgets in Appendix~\ref{sec:extexp}.